JoePeacock/Flask-RequireJSON/README.md

 ### Flask decorator for checking JSON requests in a RESTful API

-Flask-RequireJSON takes care of checking the ```Content-Type``` headers, checks the validity of the JSON, and makes sure your required values are set on the request methods you specify
+Flask-RequireJSON takes care of checking the ```Content-Type``` headers, checks the validity of the JSON, and makes sure your required values are set, on the request methods you specify.

 #### Setup